jasonliang-dev/bd-imgur-stickers/README.md

 # BDImgurStickers

-Quicky send images from an Imgur album by selecting them from a menu.
+Send images from an Imgur album by selecting them from a menu.

+**WARNING**: By using this plugin, you are modifying the Discord client, and in turn, you are violating Discord's ToS.

+⚠️ **USE AT YOUR OWN RISK!** ⚠️

 ![BGImgurStickers Demo](./demo.gif)